mondoohq/samples/github/cis-supply-chain/README.md

 ## Overview

-This guide provides an example on how to execute the CIS (Center for Internet Security) GitHub Benchmark on GitHub repositories and organizations using the `cnspec` and Mondoo platform.
+This guide provides an example on how to execute the CIS (Center for Internet Security) GitHub Benchmark on GitHub repositories and organizations using the `cnspec` and Mondoo Platform.
 These benchmarks offer a standardized set of procedures to assess the security posture of GitHub repositories and organizations, helping to identify vulnerabilities or potential areas for security enhancements.

 ## Pre-requisites

-- Mondoo Space: Create a new space on the Mondoo platform and activate the 'CIS GitHub Benchmark - Level 1' benchmark in the Security Registry.
+- Mondoo Space: Create a new space on Mondoo Platform and activate the 'CIS GitHub Benchmark - Level 1' benchmark in the Security Registry.
 - `cnspec` Login: Authenticate with your newly created Mondoo space using `cnspec login -t <yourtoken>` .
 - Organization Access: Ensure you have access to the target GitHub organization, for example https://github.com/lunalectric.
 - GitHub Token: Generate a GitHub token with Resource owner set to lunalectric and all permissions set to read.